eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + Understanding of networking protocols such as TCP, UDP, HTTP(S), DHCP, DNS and experience with Wireshark is a big plus
 + gRPC, open-source remote procedure call system
 + skill set:
+	- Candidates should have a solid background with standard networking protocols (TCP, RPC, UDP, IPSec), low-latency protocols (RDMA, RMA) and Clustering.
+	- Preferably, you should also have a background or interest in host device and network virtualisation (SR-IOV, Xen, Containers)
++ skill set:
 	- Experience working with Columnar Database (e.g. Vertica) with exposure to SQL and high-volume data loading
 	- Elements (xNodeB, MME, SGW, AMF, SMF etc.), Interfaces (N1, S1-MME, S5/S8, etc.) and Protocols (GTP, SIP, Diameter etc.)